CHeggan/Few-Shot-Classification-for-Audio-Evaluation/README.md

 ## Citation
-This codebase was developed for our most recent works [MT-SLVR](https://github.com/CHeggan/MT-SLVR) and [MetaAudio](https://github.com/CHeggan/MetaAudio-A-Few-Shot-Audio-Classification-Benchmark).
+This codebase was initially developed for our most recent works [MT-SLVR](https://github.com/CHeggan/MT-SLVR) and [MetaAudio](https://github.com/CHeggan/MetaAudio-A-Few-Shot-Audio-Classification-Benchmark).
 If you find this repo useful or utilise it in your work, please consider citing our works:

 ```
 @misc{heggan2023mtslvr,